Federal University of Sergipe: Admissions

-Academics

 Primary and secondary education

 Aside from its higher education curricula, the UFS also ministers primary and secondary education through the Colégio de Applicação (Application School; CODAP), comprising 550 students: 210 primary ("Fundamental Education", levels 6 to 9, according to Brazilian denomination) and 240 secondary ("Mid-Level Education", levels 1 to 3).
 The school was founded in 1959 as part of the Sergipe College of Philosophy (former Catholic College of Philosophy) and was incorporated into the university in 1968.
 It was transferred to São Cristóvão Campus in 1981 but remained without a proper building until 1994.

 The CODAP is the university's take on non-higher public education, a historically deficient system in Brazil.
 Aside from the usual curriculum, the school invests in extension programs (gathering 160 students in 2012) and the Projects for Scientific Initiation.
 Its academic staff comprises 30 permanent and 7 temporary teachers, plus 18 employees in the administrative staff.
 The school ranks as the State's and one of the country's best public schools: in 2012, it had the country's seventh and the State's best primary public education according to the Índice de Desenvolvimento da Educação Básica (Primary Education Development Index).
 In 2010 and 2011, the ENEM ranked its secondary education as the state's sixth-best, being the only public school among the top ten.